gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 ### XSS and GWT <a id="xss"></a>

-  Also see [SafeHtml](../doc/latest/DevGuideSecuritySafeHtml.html) -- Provides coding guidelines with examples showing how to protect your application from XSS vulnerabilities due to untrusted data
+  Also see [SafeHtml](../doc/latest/DevGuideSecuritySafeHtml.html) &mdash; Provides coding guidelines with examples showing how to protect your application from XSS vulnerabilities due to untrusted data

 XSS can be avoided if you rigorously follow good JavaScript programming practices.
 Since GWT helps you follow good JavaScript practices in general, it can help you with XSS.
 However, GWT developers are not immune, and there simply is no magic bullet.